-This week, as we identify with the losses our refugee neighbors have faced, one missionary shares a story of hope breaking through in a seemingly hopeless situation.
+This week, as we identify with the losses our refugee neighbors have faced, one worker shares a story of hope breaking through in a seemingly hopeless situation.

 Moria refugee camp in Lesvos, Greece, is an incredibly dark place.
 Built in a former prison, it has become home to over 6,000 refugees from Syria, Congo, Eritrea, Afghanistan, Iraq and many more countries.
 About one third are women, one third children and one third men.